keyboard_arrow_up

 Peak Flow Meters

-Used by patients with asthma or other lung disorders to measure the amount of air patients take into their lungs.
-These flow meters allow physicians to determine the severity of the illness.
+Used by patients with asthma or other lung disorders to measure the amount of air they take into their lungs.
+These flow meters help physicians determine the severity of the illness.

 Positive Displacement Flow Meters